 Well, enough rambling, how should you study for the exam?

-After all was said and done, I read the text book cover to cover, reviewed applicable notes from my exercise physiology and program design courses, and spent significantly more time on areas of the exam that I did not feel confident in.
-This would be my overall reccomendation to anyone that is considering pursuing this certification.
+After all was said and done, I read the textbook cover to cover, reviewed applicable notes from my exercise physiology and program design courses, and spent significantly more time on areas of the exam that I did not feel confident in.
+This would be my overall recommendation to anyone that is considering pursuing this certification.
 It is a lot of information, but if you have an exercise science or physical therapy background, the material should not be overwhelming.

 With any standardized exam, there are plenty of resources, but which ones are actually beneficial?
 Here is a rough list of what is available and my opinion as to their importance in your preparation:

 Essentials of Strength & Conditioning, 4th edition – $91.00 (non-member), $89.00 (NSCA member)

 This is a must-have resource as the questions from the exam primarily come from this text.
 Each chapter has information that is applicable to your studies and the majority of your study time should be spent utilizing this textbook.
 If you only plan on using one resource, this is without a doubt your best bet.

 CSCS Exam Content Description Booklet – $36.00 (non-member), $17.95 (NSCA member)